 - Combine all of the ingredients (except the Bitters) into a cocktail shaker with ice.

 - Shake vigorously until the shaker becomes cold.
 Strain into a glass and add 1 - 2 drops of Angostura Bitters on top.

 Note: If you are unable to locate Peruvian Pisco (it is also made in Chile, but the flavor is slightly different) you can substitute white tequila.
 It won't exactly replicate the Pisco, but it will hold you over until you can travel to Peru to sample the original.

 Pin the recipe for later:

-Related articles about the sights and flavors of Peru that you might enjoy:
+Related articles about travel in Peru that you might enjoy: